habedi/template-python-project-repo/README.md

 [![Tests](https://github.com/habedi/template-python-project-repo/actions/workflows/tests.yml/badge.svg)](https://github.com/habedi/template-python-project-repo/actions/workflows/tests.yml)
 [![Made with Love](https://img.shields.io/badge/Made%20with-Love-red.svg)](https://github.com/habedi/template-python-project-repo)

 This repository is as a template for starting Python projects.
-It includes a basic structure for organizing the code, data, and notebooks.
+It includes a basic structure for organizing the things like code, data, and notebooks, as well as a configuration file for managing the dependencies using Poetry.
+The repository also includes a GitHub Actions workflow for running tests on the codebase.

 I made it mainly for my personal and professional machine learning data science projects, but feel free to use it as a starting point for your own projects if you find it useful.